spacemeshos/go-spacemesh/CONTRIBUTING.md

 - Please make sure to scan the [issues](https://github.com/spacemeshos/go-spacemesh/issues).
 - Search the closed ones before reporting things, and help us with the open ones.
 - Ensure you are able to contribute to MIT licensed free open software (no legal issues please)
-- Ask questions or talk about things in [Issues](https://github.com/spacemeshos/go-spacemesh/issues) or on [spacemash gitter](https://gitter.im/spacemesh-os/Lobby).
+- Ask questions or talk about things in [Issues](https://github.com/spacemeshos/go-spacemesh/issues) or on [Spacemash gitter](https://gitter.im/spacemesh-os/Lobby).
 - We welcome major contributors to the Spacemesh core dev team.
 - **Have fun hacking away our blockchain future!**

 # Not sure how to start?
 - Look for open issues labeled [Help Wanted](https://github.com/spacemeshos/go-spacemesh/issues)
 - Still not sure?
 Add tests.
-There can never be enough tests.
+One can never be enough of them.

+# Contributors Compensation
+- We believe in compensating contributors and collaborators for their contributions.
+- We are using [gitcoin.io](https://gitcoin.io) for compensating with Ethereum cryptocoins for some open issues.
+The list of open bounties is available [here](https://gitcoin.co/profile/spacemeshos).
+- We are experimenting with bounties and we plan to announce additional compensation plans in the near future.

-# Working on an existing open issue
+# Working on an existing issue
 - Make sure that the issue is labeled `Help Wanted` before starting to work on it.
 - Add a comment in the issue that you are starting to work on it.
 - Ask for any information that you feel is missing from the issue for you to be able to work on it.